Parking Structure Incident Attorney

 What is the General Duty of Possessors?

 California has done away with the distinction between “invitee,” “licensee,” or “trespasser.”
 When pinning down legal liability, we look to reasonableness.
-In the definitions below, the term “premises” includes land, premises, or places of business.
+The term “premises” includes land, premises, or places of business in the definitions below.
 The term “possessor” means the person in possession of the premises.

 Who is Liable for Your Physical Damages?